Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Difficulty

-This is a coastal hike, so first and foremost, you can expect a lot of up and down.
+This is a coastal hike, so first and foremost, you can expect a lot of ups and downs.
 The coastal trails are normally described as moderate.
 However, depending on the trail and the day, it can range from easy to difficult.

 Lodging

 Towns and lodging are spaced out along the trail so that it’s easy to find lodging each night in any of the coastal towns along the path.
-You can stay in high-end premium hotels or remain basic and choose hostels, or even do Airbnb in the towns.
+You can stay in high-end premium hotels, go basic and choose hostels, or even do Airbnb in the towns.
 If you book with a tour company, they will help you arrange hotels each night based on your route.
-If you hike independently you can book your own hotels.
-During the busy summer months of June, July, and August and on weekends you’ll want to reserve in advance.
+If you hike independently, you can book your own hotels.
+During the busy summer months of June, July, and August, as well as on weekends, you’ll want to reserve in advance.
 However, if you are hiking in the off-seasons of Spring and Fall and on weekdays, you can likely get a hotel room the day you arrive.

 Best Time of Year to Hike the Costa Brava Coastal Path

-You can hike the coastal trails at any time of the year, including winter, because the temperatures are mild year around.
-I hiked in late May and it was lovely.
+You can hike the coastal trails at any time of the year, including winter because the temperatures are mild year-round.
+I hiked in late May, and it was lovely.

 Summer (July/August): This is the most popular time to hike the coastal paths because tourism is at its height; however, so is the temperature.
 The good news is that coastal hiking normally always has a nice coastal breeze that helps keep you cool, not to mention the tree cover in the southern part of Costa Brava.
 However, once you reach Cadaques and beyond, in the northern part of Costa Brava, the heat really takes hold since there are practically no trees and shady spots in this region.
 The big advantage to going in during the busy summer months is that the Mediterranean water is warm, perfect for swimming or just cooling off in the middle of a hike.